Solamente0/taino_backend/docker/production/README.md

-# OnlineVekalat Production Setup
+# Taino Production Setup

-This directory contains the production configuration for the OnlineVekalat application.
+This directory contains the production configuration for the Taino application.

 ## Directory Structure